Query Fan Out – the key to AI/LLM Visibility

 So, why aren’t you there?

-Because LLMs change your search query behind the scenes.
+Because in the question of Google vs LLMs, its still all about Google.
+LLMs change your search query behind the scenes.
 The prompt you test in Google—where you might rank #1—doesn’t get passed through to the LLM engines unchanged.
 Instead, they fan out a variety of related queries, rewording, extending, or narrowing the original question to fetch broader data.
 Let’s call this phenomenon your Query Fan Out.

 Don’t Take Anyone’s Word For It: Get Evidence

-Whenever someone offers “expert” LLM visibility advice, ask them for a concrete example.
+Whenever someone offers “expert” opinions on LLM or AI visibility advice, ask them for a concrete example.
 Push them to screenshare and show, in real time, exactly how a brand shows up for a specific prompt in Perplexity or Gemini.
 Reality trumps wishful thinking—every single time.
+And read our post on How AI SEO actually works.

 How to Quickly Find Your Query Fan Out